Rainwater Cisterns: Design, Construction, and Water Treatment

 Two plans for below-ground concrete cisterns are shown in Figures 5 and 6.
 Figure 5 shows a concrete block-walled version and Figure 6 shows an all-concrete version with a sand and gravel filter on top of the cistern.

 Figure 5.
 Cross section of a concrete block-walled below ground cistern, showing important features.
-(Source: PSU Ag.
+(Source: Penn State Ag.
 Ext.
 Service, Order #800-86 Concrete Masonry Cisterns)

 Figure 6.
-Cross section of concrete cistern with filter (Source: PSU Ag Ext.
+Cross section of concrete cistern with filter (Source: Penn State Ag Ext.
 Service, Order #800-87 Concrete Cisterns)

 If cinderblock or concrete block is used for the walls of the cistern, all hollow cores should be filled with concrete and reinforcing rods should be placed vertically to add strength to the structure.
 Footers may be necessary for larger cisterns, as shown in Figure 5.